 Myanmar has only recently opened its doors to foreign travelers.
 After years of relative insulation from the outside world, the Burmese now have to contend with droves of foreigners with no idea how the locals work and live.

 But the country isn't completely opaque as far as customs and traditions go.
 As Myanmar is a Theravada Buddhist country, like its neighbors Cambodia and Thailand, its citizens follow norms and traditions closely associated with the local religion.
 Follow these simple rules, and you can make your way through Myanmar without offending the locals.

-- Asian ways: Read about Etiquette in Cambodia and Do’s and Don’t’s in Thailand—two countries that share many of Myanmar's rules about heads and feet.
+- Asian ways: Read about Etiquette in Cambodia and Etiquette in Thailand—two countries that share many of Myanmar's rules about heads and feet.

 - Mengalaba (pronounced as Meng- Gah- Lah- Bar)= Hello

 - Chesube (pronounced as Tseh-Soo- Beh)= Thank you